Trump delays metal tariffs on Canada, EU, Mexico, exempts some others

 Trump administration officials have said that in lieu of tariffs, steel- and aluminum-exporting countries would have to agree to quotas designed to achieve similar protections for U.S. producers.

-Spokesmen for Australia’s Prime Minister Malcolm Turnbull and the country’s Trade Minister Steven Ciobo both declined to comment when contacted by Reuters about the deal’s terms before the White House’s official announcement.
+Australia’s Prime Minister Malcolm Turnbull and the country’s Trade Minister Steven Ciobo welcomed the tariff exemption, and said the country would continue to work with Washington to prevent dumping.

-Shares in Bluescope Steel Ltd, Australia’s only steel producer, rose on reports of the agreement, trading 0.6 percent higher by 0320 GMT after opening lower.
+“The exemption reflects the fair and reciprocal trade relationship Australia shares with the United States and underpins the unbreakable friendship between our two great nations,” they said in a statement.

 The White House said the agreements reflect administration efforts “to reach fair outcomes with allies to protect our national security and address global challenges to the steel and aluminum industries.”